adamedx/PowerShellGraphDemo/README.md

 After you've run these once in a PowerShell session, you won't need to run them again.

 Note that while the commands have default parameters that allow for simple execution in the examples below, they also take parameters so you can try out a wide range of Graph scenarios.
-Experiment with the parameters to obtain tokens with different permissions and access arbitrary parts of the graph.
+Experiment with the parameters to obtain tokens with different [permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) and access arbitrary [parts of the Graph](https://docs.microsoft.com/en-us/graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0).

 ### Sample 1: PowerShell-only example with explicit OAuth2 protocol